 If you’re new to kombucha don’t know what all the craze is about, check out this post for an overview of the health benefits and why people are so krazy for kombucha (yes, I used a “k” instead of a “c”).
 There is also an excellent post on Kombucha Kamp’s website about the health benefits of kombucha that you can read here.

 DISCLOSURE: I purchased a continuous brew system from Kombucha Kamp to review.
 I was under no obligation to post a review or giveaway, nor did I receive any monetary compensation for this post.
 All views and opinions expressed are my own.
 This post contains affiliate links.
-I am part of their affiliate program and when you make a purchase through any of these links, I earn a small commission on each sale, which allows me to cover a portion of the cost of this site.
+I am part of their affiliate program and when you make a purchase through any of these links, I earn a small commission on each sale.
 This has no effect on your sale price and is simply a cost of doing business for the company you are purchasing from.
-All funds received help with the continued maintenance of this website and free content.
-You can view it like leaving a tip.
-Thank you!
 Read our full terms and conditions here.

 The Benefits of the Continuous Brew Method